Asian student on laptop in the hallway near the classroom.

 Courses and fees

-Students can expect to study 20 hours a week for a total of 200 hours of instruction.
+Students can expect to study around 20 hours a week for a total of 200 hours of instruction.
+The exact schedule can be adapted to suit your group's needs and time frame.

 UVic instructors guide students through "synchronous" (in real time) and "asynchronous" (according to one's own schedule) learning activities.